NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Declaring More Options
 In this section, you will introduce another option: `generate.requestParams`.

-For its type, you should use `listOf <nestedType>`, which is a generic list type where each element must have the given nested type.
+For its type, you should use `listOf <elementType>`, which is a list type where each element must have the specified type.

 Instead of `lines`, in this case you will want the nested type to be `str`, a generic string type.

 The difference between `str` and `lines` is in their merging behavior:
+Module option types not only check for valid values, but also specify how multiple definitions of an option are to be combined into one.
 - For `lines`, multiple definitions get merged by concatenation with newlines.
 - For `str`, multiple definitions are not allowed.
-This is mostly irrelevant here however, since it is not really possible to define a list element multiple times.
+This is not a problem here, since one can't define a list element multiple times.

 Make the following additions to your `default.nix` file now:
 ```diff